majiinB/Deck_API-Gateway/README.md

    - `MESSAGING_SENDER_ID`: Found in Firebase admin.
    - `APP_ID`: Found in Firebase admin.
    - `KEY_FILE`: Found in Firebase Service Providers.
-4. 📃 generate your firbase private key json file and place it in your project's root folder
+4. 📃 generate your firebase private key json file and place it in your project's root folder
 5. 🚀 Run the server using `npm start`.

 ---